-- Students will serve their time on Wednesday afternoons starting at 2:40; the ninth hour begins when students enter the assigned room and sign in.
+1. Students will serve their time on Wednesday afternoons starting at 2:40; the ninth hour begins when students enter the assigned room and sign in.
 (We ask that parents call to change these assigned hours only when absolutely necessary.)
-Ninth hours must be served before students attend practices and games. - When students receive three Organization cards, they must report to a forty-minute Organizational Hour after school.
-During this time the students will first clean their lockers and organize their notebooks; then, show their updated planner to the Organizational Hour staff.
-If time allows, students will complete overdue homework and homework due the following day. - When students receive three Assignment cards, they must report to a quiet forty-minute ninth hour after school.
-If students fail to bring material to work on, the teacher in charge will give additional assignments. - When students receive two Behavior cards for misbehavior or for the more serious offenses listed below, they must report to a forty-minute Ninth Hour after school.
-After the students complete a Student Action Plan, they must sit quietly or may be assigned various duties by the principal or teacher in charge of the Ninth Hour. - On the next school day following a served Ninth Hour, students may be required to meet with a panel of teachers during 1st hour.
+Ninth hours must be served before students attend practices and games.

+2. When students receive three Organization cards, they must report to a forty-minute Organizational Hour after school.
+During this time the students will first clean their lockers and organize their notebooks, then, show their updated planner to the Organizational Hour staff.
+If time allows, students will complete overdue homework and homework due the following day.

+3. When students receive three Assignment cards, they must report to a quiet, forty-minute ninth hour after school to complete overdue homework and homework due the following day.
+If students fail to bring material to work on, the teacher in charge will give additional assignments.

+4. When students receive two Behavior cards for misbehavior or for the more serious offenses listed below, they must report to a forty-five-minute Ninth Hour after school.
+After the students complete a Student ActionPlan, they will be assigned various duties by the teacher in charge of the Ninth Hour.

+5. On the next school day following a served Ninth Hour, students may be required to meet with a panel of teachers.
 The student and teachers will discuss the Student Action Plan completed during the Ninth Hour.
 The student may be assigned another action item or consequence.